 Open to Community: In Partnership with Women with a vision Women With A Vision (wearewomenwithavision.com)

 This exciting event will feature a variety of vendors selling unique and high-quality products and services.
 There will also be delicious food, music, and art on display.
-Don’t miss out on the hip hop dance presentation and our special guest speakers that will cover the history of Hip Hop, mental health and nutrition.
 Come support and uplift small businesses in our community and celebrate the rich culture and history of the Black community.

 Nic Snow Band

-Join us for an afternoon of celebration with Nic Snow Band and D&H Jamaican Cuisine!
+Join us for an afternoon of celebration with the Nic Snow Band !
 Nic Snow is a product of Delaware’s most prestigious music institutions – Christina Cultural Arts Center and Cab Calloway School of the Arts.
 Nic electrifies audiences with emotional performances, filling every release with his rich storytelling and soulful melodies.
-Light lunch will be provided by D&H Jamaican Cuisine.
-D and H Jamaican Restaurant in Newark, Delaware

 Join us all month as we honor and celebrate the accomplishments and contributions of Black people who have guided our country’s growth and progress.